The ACP program is currently paused pending funding by Congress.

 • Start a side gig, such as babysitting at home, Uber driving, or delivering food for local businesses.

 • Consider an at-home job.
 You may be able to help companies with customer service jobs from home.
-Just remember – if you take a work from home job, you should never have to pay out of pocket to do so.
+Just remember – if you take a work-from-home job, you should never have to pay out of pocket to do so.

 • Do odd jobs you can pick up.
-That could include cutting the grass for neighbors, babysitting for family or friends, or house sitting.
+That could include cutting the grass for neighbors, babysitting for family or friends, or house-sitting.
 Find ways to use your talents to help you boost your savings.

 • Talk to your employer about a raise or working more hours.
 There could be opportunities available to help you earn more without even working a second job.